budak7273/ArmorModules/README.md

 <summary>Click to Expand</summary>

 - Implement a higher density fuel item that all suits can run on.
     - I already have this made, but I am having trouble overriding the base PowerSuit mod's suit descriptors to get them to actually accept it.
-Only the Biofuel suit accepts it right now.
+Only the Biofuel suit accepts it right now, and it can't be accessed without cheats.
 - Make modules unlocked via M.A.M.
 Research Tree instead of (currently free) HUB milestones.
     - Research Trees currently don't sync correctly in multiplayer, which is why I haven't done this yet.
 More info on this [here](https://discordapp.com/channels/555424930502541343/555515791592652823/756561066200137880).
 - Finish modules marked as WIP